Intermesh/groupoffice-docs/using/files.rst

 Share folders
 -------------
-It's easy to share folders in Group-Office.
+It's easy to share folders in GroupOffice.
 Any user can do it.
 If you want to create a shared folder for the whole organization it's recommended to do this as the "admin" user.
 Take the following steps:

 1. Right click on the folder that you want to share and click 'Properties'